-Preparing for Birth and Beyond
+Preparing for Birth and Bringing Baby Home

-Things you can do to prepare for birth:
+Things You Can do to Prepare for Birth:

 - Believe in your body.
 It was designed to grow a baby and welcome it into the world.
 Your health care team will guide and support you as needed.